opentok/opentok-windows-sdk-samples/README.md

 that allow detecting when new devices are added, removed or the default selection is changed at windows OS level.

+### FileAudioSource

+This app shows how to leverage IAudioDevice to provide a cusotm audio device that reads audio from a file and uses it as input for the audio stream.

 ## Development and Contributing

 Interested in contributing?
 We :heart: pull requests!
 See the